chrisamador/unity-house/docs/implementation-plan.md

 **Deliverable**: A multi-tenant application where each entity can have its own domain and branding.

-## Layer 5: Advanced Permissions and Workflows
+## Phase 5: Advanced Permissions and Workflows

 **Goal**: Implement advanced permission systems and workflows.